Bank of England might send message on distant rate hike bets

 Almost all the economists in the poll thought the MPC would once again vote 8-1 against raising rates.

-BoE Governor Mark Carney and his colleagues have said they want to see more of a pick-up in British wages before they start to think about moving more quickly toward a rate hike.
+BoE Governor Mark Carney and his colleagues have said they want to see more of a pick-up in British wages before they start to think about moving more quickly towards a rate hike.

 Possibly adding to their caution, a recent further fall in global oil prices could keep inflation below zero for longer.